RealFatPanda/ambientattack/README.md

 This paper has been submitted to ICASSP 2027 for peer reviewing. <br>

+You can use the Wav2Vec2.0 for example testing.

 Our demo website [[demo]](https://anonymous.4open.science/r/ambientattack-469F/index.html)

 # How to Use